Missed estimate follow-up is usually not a sales problem. It is a workflow problem.

 Urgent work always crowds out invisible follow-up

 A lead can be a perfect fit, but if the next step is not triggered clearly, the team gets pulled into live jobs, supplier issues, scheduling changes, and customer calls.
 The quote does not lose because the team does not care.
-It loses because nothing in the process protects the follow-up step.
+It loses because nothing in the workflow protects the follow-up step.

 Revenue disappears without showing up as an expense